-A policy manual provides important information on company policies relating to business processes, employee expectations, and organizational standards for performance.
-A Policy Manual is used as a top level document to reference individual policies and associated procedures that support each policy.
+Writing a policy manual provides important information on company policies relating to business processes, employee expectations, and organizational standards for performance.
+When writing a Policy Manual, think of it as a top level document to reference individual policies and associated procedures that support each policy.

 Policy Manual Purpose